rwth-acis/CAE-Model-Persistence-Service/README.md

 In the modal enter the url to the xml file of the widget you want to add.
 ![Modal](http://i.imgur.com/LMtVzGW.png)

-It might be useful to check your browser's console for any errors that might occur due to misconfiguration, such as worng paths.
-If that is the case, re-run the build scripts with the correct parameters or do a manual replacement and create an issu or, even better, a pull request if something is missing from the scripts.
+It might be useful to check your browser's console for any errors that might occur due to misconfiguration, such as wrong paths.
+If that is the case, re-run the build scripts with the correct parameters or do a manual replacement and create an issue or, even better, a pull request if something is missing from the scripts.